kimoktm/FuseNet/README.md

     python fusenet_eval.py and pass in the paramters
     ```

+    To save the predicted annotations as png files, pass in an output directory to the eval script

+    ```
+    python fusenet_eval.py --output_dir predictions
+    ```

 ### To-Do
 - [x] Group scene classes (27) to have a good distribition since some classes only have 4 images